Welcome to the Predator Ecology Lab!

 October 22, 2019: New paper out in the Journal of Mammalogy, led by Professor Thomas Newsome of the University of Sydney, on the relationship between anthropogenic food subsidies and dingo diets and intraspecific interactions in central Australia!

 September 30-October 3, 2019: Big showing at the 2019 American Fisheries Society & The Wildlife Society Joint Annual Conference in Reno!
-Lauren Satterfield gave a talk ("Identification of cougar feeding sites from GPS data using hidden Markov models"), Aaron Wirsing gave two as part of invited symposia ("Timescapes of fear: ungulates change spatiotemporal activity in response to contrasting risk from humans and predators"; "Local and landscape drivers of brown bear aggregation to and predation in salmon spawning streams in southwestern Alaska"), and we were both represented on two others.
+I (AW) gave two as part of invited symposia ("Timescapes of fear: ungulates change spatiotemporal activity in response to contrasting risk from humans and predators"; "Local and landscape drivers of brown bear aggregation to and predation in salmon spawning streams in southwestern Alaska"), and I was represented on two others.
 Carolyn Shores deserves special commendation as well, as the lead author on AW's first talk.
 Whew!

 |